 Head of Science Outreach, David Wray presented the trophy and winning team's book prize via a video (see below) to all participants earlier this term.

-Second place was earned by the Packwood Haugh Team of Johnnie, Ruifu, Gethin and Poppy - very good effort indeed!
+Second place was earned by the Packwood Haugh team of Johnnie, Ruifu, Gethin and Poppy - a very good effort indeed!